ZupIT/beagle-docs/content/en/home/FAQ.md

 Beagle works as a 'bridge' between front and backend, it is possible that the design components of your application have a parameter in backend which makes a native application possible.

-## My application's architecture will change if I use?
+## My application's architecture will change if I use Beagle?

 No, Beagle does not interfere with your project's architecture.